magomimmo/modern-cljs/doc/tutorial-04.md

 ## Introduction

-As everybody knows, in the 1990s JS had been prevalently used for improving and validating HTML forms.
+As everybody knows, in the 1990s JS was primarily used for improving and validating HTML forms.
 Then, in the second half of the 2000s, JS started to be used to make asynchronous requests to a server side resource and within a few months, we had two new buzzwords, Ajax